preeticancode/hike-with-me/README.md

 ## Introduction

 This page is dedicated to community of hiking enthusiasts from all across Ireland.
 Our mission is to bring together people who share a passion for hiking, whether you're an experienced trekker or just starting out.
 Join us to explore Ireland's stunning trails, discover new places, and make lasting friendships.

+## User Story
+**Title: "Discover, Connect, and Share Hiking Experiences"**

+- I am Nature Enthusiast / Hiker
+- Discover new hiking trails, connect with other hikers, share my experiences, and access hiking resources
+- I can enhance my hiking adventures, gain valuable insights, and contribute to the hiking community

 ## Features
 - __Navigation Bar__